 Davenport University recognizes the principles of honesty and truth as fundamental to ethical business dealings and to a vibrant academic community of faculty and students.
 All members of an academic community shall be confident that each person's work has been responsibly and honorably acquired, developed and presented.
-The work that a student submits shall be a fair representation of his/her ability, knowledge and skill.
+The work that a student submits shall be a fair representation of their ability, knowledge and skill.
 The University expects students to respect and exhibit these principles as they form the basis of the quality of the institution and the quality of Davenport's graduates.
-As stated in the Student Code of Conduct, the University may discipline a student for academic dishonesty.
-Academic dishonesty is defined as any activity that undermines the academic integrity of the institution.
+Academic Integrity has been specifically defined and students can expect grade repercussions for dishonesty that have been established by the academic community in accordance with University principles.
+Academic dishonesty and activities that undermine this academic integrity have been outlined in the Student Code of Conduct.
+Disciplinary actions taken at the University for academic dishonesty will proceed at the direction of the Executive Director of Campus Life and/or appropriate directors.
+Refer to Student Code of Conduct section of this catalog for details.